Medical Genetics

 Targeted Chemotherapy

-The focus of personalized cancer treatment is to identify individual variations in cancer biology.
-By elucidating these differences at the molecular level, the aim is to design treatments that can be more effective.
+Personalized cancer treatment focuses on identifying individual variations in cancer biology.
+By elucidating these differences at the molecular level, the aim is to design more effective treatments.

-To be able to design personalized cancer treatment, an analysis of cancer pathways is necessary.
+To design personalized cancer treatment, an analysis of cancer pathways is necessary.
 This is achieved through genetic testing, referred to as comprehensive genomic profiling or comprehensive genomic mapping.
-Roughly speaking, this can be likened to using a navigation system where all the roads and traffic at each point are displayed, allowing you to choose a route tailored to your needs.
+This can be likened to using a navigation system where all the roads and traffic at each point are displayed, allowing you to choose a route tailored to your needs.

 Our medical genetics division provides a vast array of services, such as: